schreifels/git-num/README.md

 # Installation

-## Binaries
+## Binaries (recommended)

-To install on macOS, download the appropriate [git-num executable](https://github.com/schreifels/git-num/releases) and place it in a directory that is on your `PATH`.
+To install on macOS, download the appropriate [git-num executable](https://github.com/schreifels/git-num/releases) and place it in a directory that is on your `$PATH`.
 Git will now automatically use this executable when you call `git num`.

 ## Building from source with `go install`